spokenweb/swallow/README.md

 ### Items

+Swallow can be configured to support multiple schema.
+The following are exmaples of cataloguing screens for steps and fields gennerated based on the SpokenWeb Schema that it currently includes by default.
 Browsing Items encoded in SpokenWeb Schema:

 ![item browsing](/documentation/UI-items.png)